Global Performance Guarantees for Neural Network Models of AC Power Flow: Introduction

 Within the power systems community, the problem of NN performance verification was first proposed in~\cite{Venzke:2020_fg}, where NNs were reformulated into Mixed Integer Linear Programs (MILPs).
 After training NNs to classify stable and unstable operating points, these MILPs were solved to ($i$) rigorously verify the NN estimated stability regions, and ($ii$) discover adversarial examples.
 This approach was extended to regression NNs in~\cite{Venzke:2020}.
 Using the DC-OPF as the guiding application, it was possible for the authors to include the ground truth inside the MILP for NN verification.
 After training NNs to solve the DC-OPF problem, the MILP reformulation was utilized to determine both maximum constraint violations and maximum solution sub-optimality (relative to the true DC-OPF solution).

 These methods were recently extended to the AC-OPF problem in~\cite{NELLIKKATH2022108412}.
 Contrary to the DC-OPF, which is a linear program and does not change the nature of the MILPs when inserted in the verification problem, AC-OPF is non-linear: this turns the MILP into a mixed integer \textit{quadratically constrained} program (MIQCP).
 In trying to assess worst case line flow violation on the 39-bus system, authors stated the following: \begin{displayquote} \begin{spacing}{0.89} \textit{ ``we were unable to compute the worst-case line flow constraint violation since the MIQCQP problem could not be solved to zero optimality gap within 5 hr.
 This highlights the computational challenges associated with the extraction of the worst-case guarantees for AC-OPF..."} \end{spacing} \end{displayquote} In order to tackle this challenge, we step back from the OPF problem and more broadly target ($i$) the nonlinear power flow equations and ($ii$) the mixed integer nature of ReLU-based NN networks which, in combination, are at the heart of the verification challenge.
 Our ability to efficiently solve this problem will remove the barriers associated with solving NN verification problems for any process governed by quadratic equations (including the AC-OPF, AC Optimal Control, and many other problems, extending even beyond power systems).
-So far, to the best of our knowledge, there has been no attempt to tackle this challenge in the power systems literature.
 Our approach utilizes a common convexified (SDP) framework for relaxing both the NN binaries and the quadratic power flow variables.
-Since the resulting formulation tends to be very loose, we tighten the solutions with a combination of equality constraints proposed in recent works~\cite{Dvijotham:2020} and the sequential addition of Sherali-Adams cuts (also known as Reformulation-Linearization Technique cuts); such cuts have been recently utilized for NN verification within the ML community~\cite{Ma:2020,Lan:2022} and for tightening SDP relaxations of the UC problem~\cite{Fattahi:2017}.
+Since the resulting formulation tends to be very loose, we tighten the solutions with a combination of equality constraints proposed in recent works~\cite{Dvijotham:2020} and the sequential addition of Sherali-Adams cuts (also known as Reformulation-Linearization Technique cuts); such cuts have been recently utilized for NN verification within the ML community~\cite{Ma:2020,Lan:2022}, tightening SDP relaxations of the UC problem~\cite{Fattahi:2017}, and Optimization Based Bound Tightening (OBBT)~\cite{CENGIL2022108275}.

 Given the challenging nature of NN verification in the context of power flow emulation and the lack of existing solution techniques, our paper contributions follow:

 \begin{enumerate}

 \item We develop a verification framework, termed Sequential Targeted Tightening (STT), which efficiently generates global performance guarantees for any NN verification problem which can be posed as a MIQP.